seshupavani/CodeAlpha_Task/README.md

 - 🤖 Train and evaluate Logistic Regression and K-Nearest Neighbors (KNN) classifiers
 - ✅ Print accuracy, classification reports, and show confusion matrices
 - 📈 Make predictions on example data
+It uses:
+- Python 🐍
+- Flask 🌐 (for the web server)
+- Scikit-Learn 🤖 (for the ML model)
+- Bootstrap 💅 (for simple styling)
 ---

 ## 📁 Dataset